ethsana/sana-docs/docs/working-with-ant/cashing-out.md

 # Managing uncashed cheques

-For the Bee process, the final step of earning BZZ is cashing a cheque.
+For the Ant process, the final step of earning BZZ is cashing a cheque.
 It is worth noting that a cheque is not yet actual BZZs.
-In Bee, a cheque, just like a real cheque, is a promise to hand over money upon request.
+In Ant, a cheque, just like a real cheque, is a promise to hand over money upon request.
 In real life, you would present the cheque to a bank.
-In swarm life, we present the cheque to a smart-contract.
+In sana life, we present the cheque to a smart-contract.

 Holding on to a swap-cheque is risky; it is possible that the owner of the chequebook has issued cheques worth more BZZ than is contained in their chequebook contract.
 For this reason, it is important to cash out your cheques every so often.

-With the set of API endpoints, as offered by Bee, it is possible to develop a script that fully manages the uncashed cheques for you.
+With the set of API endpoints, as offered by Ant, it is possible to develop a script that fully manages the uncashed cheques for you.
 As an example, we offer you a [very basic script](https://gist.github.com/ralph-pichler/3b5ccd7a5c5cd0500e6428752b37e975#file-cashout-sh),